ggcarrots/django-carrots/source/python_quickstart.rst

     'HasturHasturHastur'

 The string must always begin and end with the same character.
 This may be a single quote (``'``) or double quotes (``"``).
-It has no effect on the value of the string, i.e, typing ``"Batman"`` we create a string ``Batman`` - quotes are not a part of it, they only indicate that it is a string ( unfortunately, Python is not so clever to guess it by itself).
+It has no effect on the value of the string, i.e, typing ``"Batman"`` creates a string ``Batman`` - quotes are not a part of it, they only indicate that it is a string ( unfortunately, Python is not so clever as to guess it by itself).

 Printing the strings
 --------------------

-But how to present value in a readable form?
-We can do it by using the command  :func:`print`:
+How do we present values in a readable form?
+We can do it by using the :func:`print` command:

     >>> print("Hello World")
     Hello World

-In a similar way we can write several strings in a single line, without adding them to each other.
+In a similar way, we can write several strings in a single line without adding them to each other.
 They will be separated by spaces:

     >>> print("Hi, my name is", "Łukasz")